-As a company engage in the mineral resource acquisition and exploration industry, the Company is exposed to a number of risks, including the financial risks associated with the fact that it has no operating cash flow and must access, when necessary, the capital markets to finance its activities.
+As a company engaged in the mineral resource acquisition and exploration industry, the Company is exposed to a number of risks, including the financial risks associated with no operating cash flow and the potential need to access capital markets to finance its activities.

 There can be no assurances the Company will be able to access the capital markets for the funding necessary to acquire and maintain exploration properties and to carry out its desired exploration programs.
-In addition to this having an impact on any future wholly owned projects, the Company could be in a position, at a future time, where it is unable to fund its share of costs incurred under joint venture agreements to which it may become a party, and its interest in such a joint venture could be reduced or eliminated as a result.
+In addition to this having an impact on any future wholly owned projects, the Company could be in a position, where it is unable to fund its share of costs incurred under joint venture agreements to which it may become a party, and its interest in such a joint venture could be reduced or eliminated as a result.